Ella-Hoeppner/Pidgin/README.md

   * these should store a function and a vec of arguments passed to it
   * this will of course be helpful for implementing the `Partial` instruction, but also I think it will be necessary for lambda lifting
   * I guess the `Compose` and `Memoize` instructions might need special vm-level machinery too?
-* support multi-arity composite functions
-  * I guess this could be a vec of `(AritySpecifier, CompositeFunction)`, where `AritySpecifier` can describe a fixed num, a fixed range, or a n-to-infinity range
 * support cells
 * write tests that make sure the single-ownership `Rc` optimization is properly avoiding unnecessary clones
   * not sure exactly how to do this...`SingleArityCompositeFunction`